Welcome to our 2025 CSA Season!

 What to Expect: Enjoy a wide variety of seasonal produce beautifully harvested for you.
 Gather your share at our market-style pickups.
 Seasonally partake in pick-your-own sugar snap peas, cherry tomatoes, beans, herbs, and flowers.
 Members receive weekly recipes, tips, and farm updates.

-CSA Add-Ons: Summer Flower Bucket Shares, Off the Shelf Farm Egg Shares, and our new partnership with Chaseholm Farm’s Meat & Dairy Share! *Note: These add-ons are an option for a Full or Partial Share
+CSA Add-Ons: Summer Flower Bucket Shares, Off the Shelf Farm Egg Shares. *Note: These add-ons are options when bundled with a Full or Partial Share

 In Addition: Enojy on-site vending from local farmers and artisans and early access to workshops and other community events.

-Cost: As part of our commitment to dismantling the injustice of a destructive food system while creating an affirming and supportive community, we uplift an Equitable Slide Scale model for membership.
+Cost: As part of our commitment to dismantling the injustices of a pervasive and destructive food system while creating an affirming and supportive community, we uplift an Equitable Slide Scale model for membership.
 Please review before making a purchase.
+The funds received from More Than Market Value contribute directly to our Solidarity Share Fund.

 Why join Woven Roots Farm CSA?